 *** You can train a horse to not be scared of something that normally panics horses by deliberately exposing it to that something at an early age under controlled circumstances.
-That's how they trained cavalry horses to not spook at the sound of gunfire back when they had horse cavalry.
-And if that's a police horse intended for riot control work, the one thing above all else its going to be trained to do is not spook when confronted with noisy crowds.
+That's how the armies trained cavalry horses to not be spooked at the sound of gunfire back when they had horse cavalry.
+And if that's a police horse intended for riot control work, then the one thing above all else that the GCPD is going to do to it is train it to not be spooked when confronted with noisy crowds.

 *** Bruce Wayne hadn't been scared of bats for a long time now and yet seeing Crane spew bats out of his mouth still freaked him out.
 A drug works alters your brain enough that it can override the usual responses.

 *** Scarecrow's in-comics backstory had him growing up on a farm, so it's not implausible, heck, it's even probable that he had learned to ride.
 Pluse, this doubles as one of the few [[MythologyGag mythology gags]] that continuity-hating Chris Nolan would allow, I suppose.